KidPudel/Iggy-s-Vault/computer architecture/CPU.md

-Central processing unit - brain of the computer.b
+Central processing unit - brain of the computer.